-If you choose to hire via an agency, offshore or nearshore, make sure to continuously check in with your team and establish strong communication channels.
-Transparency and connectivity is critical to your success.
+- If you choose to hire via an agency, offshore, or nearshore, make sure to continuously check in with your team and establish strong communication channels.
+Transparency and connectivity are critical to your success.

 Make sure they are trying to actively bring your startup to the next step!